TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Bootstrapping/Index.rst

 -----------------------------------------

-This class handles all incoming web requests coming through :file:`index.php` in the main directory.
-It handles all TSFE and eID requests.
+This class handles all incoming web requests coming through :file:`index.php` in the public web directory.
+It handles all regular page (TSFE) and eID requests.

 It checks if all configuration is set, otherwise redirects to the TYPO3 Install Tool.